Automattic/wp-calypso/client/lib/security-checkup/README.md

-Security-checkup
+security-checkup
 ================

-Flux store and actions for the [`<SecurityCheckup />`](client/me/security-checkup) component.
+Flux store and actions for the [`<SecurityCheckup />`](/client/me/security-checkup) component.
 Uses the `/me/account-recovery/*` API endpoints to add and remove recovery email addresses and phone numbers.